 - stomach ulcers

-Autoimmune AG can lead to B12 deficiency, with symptoms of anemia, including:
+Autoimmune AG may lead to a B-12 deficiency, which can cause symptoms of anemia, including:

 - chest pain